citp/privacy-policy-historical/l/le/leb/lebara-mobile.co.uk.md

 iii) browse or otherwise access the Internet, WAP sites and/or the mobile internet via the services; or
 iv) use our networks

-1.3 We collect information about you from other sources, including but not limited to credit reference agencies, fraud prevention agencies; and business directories and other commercially or publicly available sources.
+**1.3 We collect information about you from other sources** , including but not limited to credit reference agencies, fraud prevention agencies; and business directories and other commercially or publicly available sources.

 2 **The Type of Information We Would Collect**
 2.1 We collect such information as: